Belfast Brigade (IRA)

 The Belfast Brigade of the Irish Republican Army (IRA) was formed in March 1921 during the Irish War of Independence, when the IRA was re-organised by its leadership in Dublin.
 Joe McKelvey was appointed commander of the Third Northern Division, responsible for Belfast and the surrounding area.
 There were three battalions within the Brigade, the 1st in West Belfast, the 2nd in North Belfast and the Third in East Belfast.
 Most of the Brigade's attacks on Crown forces were carried out by an Active Service Unit within the 1st battalion, led by Roger McCorley.
 McCorley and Seamus Woods were leaders of a very active IRA Active Service Unit in Belfast (consisted of 32 men) which targeted the Royal Irish Constabulary (RIC) - Auxiliaries and Black and Tans.

 The Brigade was strengthened during the period between the end of hostilities between the IRA and British forces in July 1921 and the outbreak of the Irish Civil War in June 1922.
 During this time, Michael Collins, head of the new Irish Free State sent arms and money to the IRA in Belfast in an effort to de-stabilise the newly created Northern Ireland.
 By May 1922, the IRA in Belfast possessed over 600 rifles.
 They carried out many attacks on British and Northern Ireland forces during this period.
 In addition, they were often faced with the task of trying to defend Catholic areas of Belfast from attack by Ulster loyalist and state forces.
-As well as defence, though, the Brigade was also guilty of sectarian attacks, including assassinations of Protestants and the bombing of trams taking Protestant workers to workplaces that had expelled Catholics (see Belfast Pogrom).
+As well as defence, though, the Brigade was also guilty of sectarian attacks, including assassinations of Protestants and the bombing of trams taking Protestant workers to workplaces that had expelled Catholics.

 In May 1922, the IRA in Belfast assassinated Ulster Unionist Party MP William Twaddell.
 In response, the next day, the UUP government of Northern Ireland interned over 200 Irish republicans in Belfast and 350 throughout Northern Ireland.
-Over 750 IRA men were interned by 1923 (see HMS Argenta).
+Over 750 IRA men were interned by 1923, including on the prison ship HMS Argenta.